Sweet and sharp homemade grapefruit marmalade, with a hum of Indian chai spices running through it.

 - Clean and sterile jars with lids

-- Nutrition information estimated based on using 1 tbsp of marmalade per serve.
+- Nutrition information estimated based on using 1 tablespoon of marmalade per serve.

 - Recipe makes about 1.5 litres of marmalade, or three pints.